-- a.
+- 1. Spending Account: Money on your person upon arrival and any monies earned or received from outside sources will be placed into your spending account.
+You should consider this account your "checking account" to cover your needs during your stay here. - a.
 You will be given a monthly statement showing the deposits and deductions from your account from the prior month. - b.
 You may also be responsible for paying any non-sufficient fund (NSF) charges incurred on funds you receive. - c.
 You will be given a receipt any time you receive money from a source outside the facility.
-Checks from contract facilities or other governmental and federal agencies that are your funds due to transferring to the NDDOCR will be posted to your account without a holding period.
-This also includes money orders, cashier's checks, and/or official checks from a bank and checks for work release.
-Any other checks in the amount of \$100.00 or more will be posted to your account but held for two weeks to ensure the check clears the bank. - d.
+Checks from contract facilities or other governmental and federal agencies that are your funds due to transferring to the NDDOCR will be posted to your account.
+This also includes money orders, cashier's checks, and/or official checks from a bank and checks for work release when the pay stub has been provided.
+Checks in the amount of \$100.00 or more will be posted to your account and may be held for two weeks to ensure the check clears the bank. - d.
+US Treasury tax refund checks of \$100 or larger are not deposited until verified with the IRS per the IRS Blue Bag Program.
+This process can take at least ten business days per the IRS. - e.
 You should save all receipts, charge slips, commissary sales receipts and transfer vouchers so you can keep track of your daily account level and reconcile each monthly statement.
-You may receive a disciplinary report for writing transfer vouchers with insufficient funds in your account. - e.
+You may receive a disciplinary report for writing transfer vouchers with insufficient funds in your account. - f.
 Money cannot be deposited from your spending account into your release aid account. - 2.
 Release Aid Account: 25% of all money you earn at the facility is placed into your Release Aid Account.
+This is considered your gate money and is usually not available to you until your discharge day.
+You may request to use money from this account, and the warden may release the money to you for release preparation or medical needs.
+The warden will review your release date, parole review date, spending history, job history, and history of incoming money.